bgale/calpath/README.md

 calpath
 =======

-Top-level file repo and wiki for the calpath organization
+Top-level file repo and wiki for the calPATH open-source organization.

+Open-source at CalPATH is not currently active.